AP US History

 To register, please visit our registration portal.
 Attendees will need to register using their College Board login credentials.

 If paying by check or purchase order, CPE staff will follow up with an invoice.
-Please reference invoice number on check.
+Please be prepared to provide your PO number upon registration.
+To request a W9, email [email protected].

 If you have questions or need assistance registering, please contact [email protected] or 423-425-4344.